 In our example workflow shown above, the team is trying to launch a new website.
 The Backlog is everything that anyone is going to do over the next few sprints to finish the project.
 During each weekly planning session, each team has their workload for that sprint moved from “Backlog” into the "Sprint tasks" list, and then from there, whenever a team is actively working on a task, they move it into their respective “In progress” column.
 If a task needs Management approval before it’s completed, it’s placed in the “Approval Needed” list for management.
 Finally, when the task is approved, it's moved to “Done”.
 In this example, our managers really are only looking at the “Approval Needed” column with any regularity.
 They have a few other key tasks they’d like to keep track of, but with the number of tasks we have in each sprint, it’s a bit difficult for them to follow.

-In order to translate this workflow over to a summarized work wall, we'll need to make it a little more succinct.
+In order to translate this workflow over to a summarized Master Board, we'll need to make it a little more succinct.
 Backlog, Approval Needed, and Done all make sense to keep the same at the managerial level.
 The real problem, though, is the Sprint tasks.
 Tasks that have been flagged for the upcoming sprint are split across four different lists in our team's board to keep things organized across the different teams.
 At the management level, we want to simplify that down into a single "In progress" list.
 Finally, it'd be nice to make it so that "Approval Needed" - the most important column for management - was more visible somehow.

 Here's our first crack at solving those problems: